Amog-OS/AmogOS/README.md

 NOTE: We have both Raspberry Pi and x86_64 builds.
 Raspberry Pi 32-bit builds will have `RPI` in their names and PC x86_64 builds will have `x64` in their names in their respective releases.

-For x64 users : It takes like a whole 69420 secs to load the UI from usb boot so be patient!
+For x64 users: It takes like a whole 69420 secs to load the UI from usb boot so be patient!

-For RPI users : SPAM ESC KEY ON THE KEYBOARD WHEN BOOTING AMOGOS ON AN ACTUAL PI TO FIX BLINKING CURSOR // BOOT ISSUE.
+For RPI users: SPAM ESC KEY ON THE KEYBOARD WHEN BOOTING AMOGOS ON AN ACTUAL PI TO FIX BLINKING CURSOR // BOOT ISSUE.

 ## Install:
 **Grab install instructions and the download links here on our website: https://www.jostroos.ml/amogos/install.html.**